maubanel/UE5-Static-Meshes/nanites/README.md

 ##### `Step 7.`\|`ITSM`| :small_orange_diamond: :small_blue_diamond: :small_blue_diamond:

 Right click on **SM_Column_NoNan** and select **Size Map**.
 Press the **Size to Display** to `Memory Size` and `Disc Space`.
 Notice that for a small model the disc size is within `.1` MB and is slightly larger on the non-nanite version.
-You do notice that it does take more in game memory to display the non-nanite version with such a dense polygon.
+You do notice that it does take more in game memory(above 10%)  to display the non-nanite version with such a dense polygon.
 This is due to the fact that Nanites are heavily compressed.
+So if the game image is not an issue then you can have more models in a scenes using Nanites than conventional (depending on how efficient you are with your low poly work).

 ![larger memory for non nanite model](images/largeSizeMap.png)